Six minute read

 Where does the visit take place?

-Our beautiful old chapel mortuary at our Tooting HQ has a private Friends and Family room for you to use.
+Our beautiful old chapel mortuary in Tooting has a private Friends and Family room for you to use.
 There are comfortable chairs and the room has its own loo.

 Can I visit with someone else?